Layered pasta salad packed with roast and fresh vegetables and a basil dill pesto. It is perfect for Christmas or any time of the year.

 - 3 cups basil and/or dill leaves

 - ½ cup pine nuts, or walnuts or seed of choice, toasted

 - Salt and pepper, to taste

-- 300g any short pasta, cooked according to packet instructions
+- 300g any short pasta, gluten free if needed, cooked according to packet instructions

 - 3 cups cherry tomatoes, halved